How Aid Works

 - Submit your FAFSA application.
 You must complete the Free Application for Federal Student Aid (FAFSA) every academic year you wish to receive financial aid.
 If you wish to be considered for need-based institutional scholarship funding, include parental information on the FAFSA and submit the Medical Student Scholarship Application.
 Annual application materials will become available in October for the FAFSA and December for the Medical Student Scholarship Application.

 - Watch for and respond to any correspondence from the University of Minnesota.
 You may be asked to provide additional information.

 - Accept, reduce, or reject your financial aid offer.
-In July, you will receive an email notice of your financial aid award, which you’ll need to accept, reduce, or decline.
+In July, you will receive an email notice of your financial aid award, which you will need to accept, reduce, or decline.
 You should not automatically accept your entire award.
-Consider your actual needs and accept only what’s necessary.
+Consider your actual needs and accept only what is necessary.

 Connect with a counselor